craftcms/docs/docs/3.x/config/config-settings.md

-Bool Whether the system should run in Headless Mode, which optimizes the system and control panel for headless CMS implementations.
+Whether the system should run in Headless Mode, which optimizes the system and control panel for headless CMS implementations.

 When this is enabled, the following changes will take place: